-I can already hear you thinking, “How can Mike review a film like Bad Day at Black Rock one day and an unbelievable title like this the next?”
+I can already hear you thinking, “How can Mike pay tribute to a film like Bad Day at Black Rock one day and an unbelievable title like this the next?”
 That’s just it!
 It’s an exploitation title that does exactly what it’s supposed to do.
 Lure me in with images of guys in a Lon Chaney suit on Harleys and for a minute or two we get just that.

 In the tradition of countless biker films from the era of Easy Rider and The Wild Angels we have a gang on bikes known as The Devil’s Advocates who are generally riding around the countryside raising hell.
 A fistfight here and chasing topless biker babes there.
 Giving us a hint of what is to come, one of our riders seems to have an affinity for the occult and reading taro cards.